![]() |

 directed by Derek Martinus

-In the year 3000, the Earth is on the brink of a new Ice Age, as the
+The Earth is on the brink of a new Ice Age.
+The TARDIS arrives at

-Jamie and Victoria arrive in England as a small team of scientists
+Brittanicus Base in England, where a small team of scientists

-desperately tries to hold back the ice.
-But a new threat comes when an
+desperately tries to hold back the glaciers.
+But even as their equipment

 |